hibana2077/TC-BombKD/scripts/UH/Uav-Human.md

 - UH001-UH012: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2 with Type-A converters.
 - UH013-UH024: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2 with Type-B converters.
+- UH025-UH036: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2 with Type-C converters.